 See in Glossary using the Animation tab.
 The workflow differs between Humanoid and Generic (non-Humanoid) animation types because Unity needs the Humanoid’s bone structure to be very specific, but only needs to know which bone is the root nodeA transform in an animation hierarchy that allows Unity to establish consistency between Animation clips for a generic model.
 It also enables Unity to properly blend between Animations that have not been authored “in place” (that is, where the whole Model moves its world position while animating).
 More info

 See in Glossary for the Generic type:

-Note: SpeedTree Models have neither a Rig nor an Animation tab.
+Note: SpeedTree and SketchUp Models don’t have a Rig or an Animation tab.

 If your file contains MaterialAn asset that defines how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
 The available options for a Material depend on which Shader the Material is using.
 More info

 See in Glossary or TextureAn image used when rendering a GameObject, Sprite, or UI element.
 Textures are often applied to the surface of a mesh to give it visual detail.
 More info

 See in Glossary, you can define how you want to deal with them: